San Francisco Cultural Sites

 PHONE: 415-292-6172

-DESCRIPTION: This community cultural center and venue for African American theatre was also the city’s first opera house in 1888.
-It hosts a Drama Academy, Children’s Mural Program and the Ruth Williams Memorial Theatre.
+DESCRIPTION: Located in the Bayview Opera House, this community cultural center and venue for African American theatre was also the city’s first opera house in 1888.
+It hosts a Drama Academy, Children’s Mural Program, and the Ruth Williams Memorial Theatre.

 ADMISSION: Free for many events, fee-based for special events; donations always welcome